Charles Sumner: United States Senate (1851–1874)

 In 1851, a coalition of Democratic and Free Soil legislators gained control of the Massachusetts General Court.
 In exchange for Free Soil support for Democratic governor George Boutwell, the Free Soil Party named Sumner its choice for U.S. Senate.
 Despite the private agreement, conservative Democrats opposed his candidacy and called for a less radical candidate.
 The impasse was broken after three months and Sumner was elected on a parliamentary technicality by a one-vote majority on April 24, 1851, in part thanks to the support of Senate President Henry Wilson.
 His election marked a sharp break in Massachusetts politics, as his abolitionist politics contrasted sharply those of his best-known predecessor in the seat, Daniel Webster, one of the foremost supporters of the Compromise of 1850 and its Fugitive Slave Act.

 For the first few sessions, Sumner did not promote any of his controversial causes.
 On August 26, 1852, he delivered his maiden speech, despite strenuous efforts to dissuade him.
-This oratorical effort incorporated a popular abolitionist motto, "Freedom National; Slavery Sectional," as its title.
+This oratorical effort was published as a pamphlet with the popular abolitionist motto, "Freedom National; Slavery Sectional," as its title.
 In it, Sumner attacked the Fugitive Slave Act.
 Though both major party platforms affirmed every provision of the Compromise of 1850 as final, including the Fugitive Slave Act, Sumner called for its repeal.
 For more than three hours, he denounced it as a violation of the Constitution, an affront to the public conscience, and an offence against divine law.
 After his speech, a senator from Alabama urged that there be no reply: "The ravings of a maniac may sometimes be dangerous, but the barking of a puppy never did any harm."
 Sumner's outspoken opposition to slavery made him few friends in the Senate.